VaibhavBansal26/stedi-human-balance-analytics_spark_datalakes/README.md

 Using AWS Glue, AWS S3, Python, and Spark, create or generate Python scripts to build a lakehouse solution in AWS

+All th python scripts are present in "glueJob_python_scripts" folder

 ![Dexcription](./images/flowchart.jpeg)

 **Landing Zone (Raw Data)**